Skip to content

 Working Together

-1. Generators feed events into the system from external sources
+1. Services feed events into the system from external sources

-2. Handlers process those events, maintaining state if needed
+2. Actors process those events, maintaining state if needed

-3. Commands provide reusable operations that can be called on-demand
+3. Actions provide reusable operations that can be called on-demand

 4. The event store ensures everything is reliably recorded and retrievable